springxu0800/Linux.Howto-EGLFS-Mali-LimaPanfrost-NoX/README.md

 ```
 *Select "enter" key if needed.*

+*and/or
-*FINISH UP and Go back to main build dir*
+*FINISHING UP and Go back to main build dir*

 ```
 cd ~/VC4-NOX-KIT